yuri-gilferreira/watershed-challenge/README.md

 ![flux_extreme_daily](imgs/flux_extreme_overall.png)

-However if we take the yearly moving average value and 10 years moving average value, we can see some trends happening.
-Looks like the overall:
+However if we take the yearly moving average value and 10 years moving average value, we can see some trends happening:

  - **max temperature extreme is increasing**
 ![temp_max_extreme_10years](imgs/temp_max_extreme_yearly_10year.png)